TuftsRT/guides/README.md

-# Tufts University Research Technology Guides
+# TTS Research Technology Guides

-Source repository for the [Tufts University Research Technology Guides][guides-url] -- a collection of resources, documentation, and asynchronous tutorials to advance computational research across disciplines.
+Source repository for the [TTS Research Technology Guides][guides-url] -- a collection of resources, documentation, and asynchronous tutorials to advance computational research across disciplines.
 Developed and maintained by the Research Technology (RT) team within Tufts Technology Services (TTS) at Tufts University.

 <!-- prettier-ignore -->